 Tips to Help Your Family Start School Organized

 1. Communication is Key

 You want to stay on top of your children’s after-school activities as much as possible.
-A back to school planner that you can pin on the refrigerator is a great way to keep everyone in the loop.
+A back-to-school planner that you can pin on the refrigerator is a great way to keep everyone in the loop, say the experts at Blank Calendar Pages.
 Click the link to download a free, printable August calendar today and get a hold of your hectic mom life!

 As well as this, set up an inbox for all your children.
 This is something you can place on the living room table or in your home office.
 When your little one has a permission slip that needs to be signed or graded schoolwork, they can place it in their inbox.
 This is a fantastic, fun way to streamline communication with them.